dennissxz/data-science-handbook/_sources/12-probabilities/91-exponential-families.md

   - sol: assume special structure: diagonal, spherical

-## Univariate Gaussian
+### Normality Check

-### Check Normality
+For most univariate/multivariate analyses, it is important that the data indeed follow the normal distribution, at least approximately if not exactly.

-For most multivariate analyses, it is important that the data indeed follow the multivariate normal, at least approximately if not exactly.
+#### Qualitative Ways

 - QQ-plots (quantile-quantile plot)